yanyiyang2000/stm32-sched/User/README.md

 # Implementation
-The Task Scheduler adopts round robin task switch: Tasks are stored in a linked-list-like Task List and are selected in the order they present in the Task List.
+The Task Scheduler adopts round robin task switch -- Tasks are stored in a linked-list-like Task List and are selected in the order they present in the Task List.

 For the moment, two functions are exposed to users:
 - `ts_initialize` for initializing the Task Scheduler